tylersnel/Web-Sec-Research-Proj/HOW TO FOR ATTACKS AND MITIGATIONS.md

 - **Integrity based or Mandatory Access Control (MAC):** where a central authority could regulate access.
 Banks normally keep records of all their activities, such as editing or deleting an account.

 ## Broken Authentication
+- **Reason for Successful Attack** When there are no password requirements, people will tend to use passwords that are easier to remember and if they are easy to remember, they are easy to guess.
+Also, if there is no limit on the number of attempts one can try on a login attempt, then an attacker can just keep trying until they get it right.
+No requirements for passwords and no limit on the number of attempts to login leaves user accounts vulnerable to attack from a persistent attacker.

 - **Brute Force Password Guessing:** where an attacker gains access to a user account by guessing common passwords:
     - In our insecure site, users can create any password they wish.
 It can be a common password, 1 character, and no combinations required.
 Also, there are no limits to the number of attempts a user has on trying to access their account, leaving user accounts vulnerable to password guessing since the passwords could be commonly used and an attacker can keep guessing.